 - the Pharmaceutical Benefits Advisory Committee (PBAC) for pharmaceuticals to be funded under the Pharmaceutical Benefits Scheme (PBS) and vaccines to be funded under the National Immunisation Program (NIP);

-- the Medical Services Advisory Committee (MSAC) for medical services involving new procedures or health technologies to be funded under the Medicare Benefits Schedule (MBS); and
+- the Medical Services Advisory Committee (MSAC) for medical services involving new procedures or health technologies to be funded under the Medicare Benefits Schedule (MBS) or other programs (for example, blood products or screening programs); and

-- the Prostheses List Advisory Committee (PLAC - formerly the Prostheses and Devices Committee) for prostheses to be funded through private health insurance arrangements under the Prostheses List.
+- the Prostheses List Advisory Committee for prostheses to be funded through private health insurance arrangements under the Prostheses List.